 - Now, turn on Mono Audio and move the slider to the Right

 - If, after doing this, you see that one of your speakers does not emanate a static noise but the other does, then, chances are that one of your speakers is faulty, and you should get it checked by a professional.

 If none of the solutions work for you, I recommend going to Apple Support or a local technician.

-This guide will help you to get back sound on your iPad.
-However, please be aware that if the root cause of the issue lies in a hardware problem with your iPad, the methods outlined here may not be sufficient.
+This guide will help you to adjust the sound on your iPad however you want.
+If this guide doesn’t help the root cause of the issue lies in a hardware problem with your iPad.

 In such cases, it’s recommended to reach out to your local Apple Support for professional assistance in resolving the issue.

 No, iPads no longer have a physical mute switch button on the side.
 Instead, they now have a mute button inside the iPad, which can be found in the Control Center.